mediamonks/frontend-coding-standards/creating-pull-requests.md

 actions are required after the merge, like updating ticket statuses or notifying people.
 Please read when your PR is ready to be merged below.

 - You have at least 2 approvals, one of which is from a senior developer.
+In small projects, 1 approval is enough.
 - The CI pipeline build is successful.
 - All feedback from comments is resolved.
 This can be by resolving all issues raised in the comment, or if necessary by deferring work to a new issue.